 Performing effective fiber characterization testing requires individuals with a high level of fiber knowledge, testing expertise, and the appropriate test devices.
 While some large enterprises that manage their own networks and infrastructure may have internal staff with the appropriate skill set and equipment to adequately perform the array of tests, in most instances the services are performed by 3rd party entities as part of their service portfolio.

-Oftentimes, companies that construct fiber networks or turn-up systems like network engineering firms, fiber installers, and system integrators may offer all or a portion of the suite of tests depending on ther service portfolio.
-Additionally, other types of entities that have the equipment and test optical fibers regularly, like M2 Optics who manufactures fiber network simulators and optical time delay solutions, also offer these services.
+Companies that construct fiber networks or turn-up systems like network engineering firms, fiber installers, and system integrators may offer all or a portion of the suite of tests depending on their service portfolio.
+Additionally, other types of entities that have the equipment and test optical fibers regularly, like M2 Optics which manufactures fiber network simulators and optical time delay solutions, also offer these services.

-Individuals that perform these tests can obtain special industry certification, the Certified Fiber Characterization Engineer (CFCE), which requires attending classes and passing related exams that provide the knowledge base necessary to perform the tests.
+Individuals who perform these tests can obtain a special industry certification, the Certified Fiber Characterization Engineer (CFCE), which requires attending classes and passing related exams that provide the knowledge base necessary to perform the tests.

-Lastly, it’s important to note that oftentimes, entities utilizing fiber networks will prefer a 3rd party to provide fiber characterization testing that is independent of the company providing or managing the fiber.
-Sometimes utilizing an independent testing service is part of a compliance measure, but in other cases an entity may offer competitive services to the entity owning the fiber and therefore prefers an independent, unbiased evaluation.
+Lastly, many entities relying on fiber networks will often prefer a 3rd party to provide fiber characterization testing that is independent of the company providing or managing the fiber.
+Utilizing an independent testing service may be a compliance measure, but in other cases, an entity may offer competitive services to the entity that owns the fiber and therefore prefers an independent, unbiased evaluation.

 Types of Fiber Characterization Tests